9uant-brain/RAT2-Custom-Build/README.md

-## Introduction
+## Why I made this
+I’d been playing electric guitar for years, and like many people, I used digital multi-effect processors because they’re more affordable and convenient than buying several separate analog pedals.
+A few months ago, I found out that some Chinese analog pedals were surprisingly affordable, so I bought one out of curiosity — and got completely hooked by the physical feel.
+So I bought a few more, and eventually even tried assembling a DIY soldering kit.
+After finishing the kit, I realized that if I could design the PCB myself, I could build these pedals even more cheaply and customize them the way I wanted.
+That’s what led me to learn PCB design from scratch.
+### The RAT2 - Simple but Effective

-The RAT 2 is an effect pedal that was first released in the 1970s and 80s.
+The RAT2 is a distortion pedal first released in the late 1970s.
-Despite its age, it remains incredibly popular today.
-Its enduring appeal, especially for beginners in pedal building, stems from its simple circuit design, which makes it an ideal for my first project.
+Despite its age, it’s still incredibly popular today.
+Its enduring appeal — especially among beginners in pedal building — comes from its simple and elegant circuit design, making it a perfect choice for my first project.

-For this project, all design work was carried out using KiCad, an open-source EDA software.
+All schematic and PCB design work was done using KiCad, an open-source EDA software.
 ## Circuit analysis
 It can be broadly categorized into four sections: Power Supply, Gain, Tone, and LED Control.
  --- pic ---